 To numb the area around the tooth, a local anaesthetic is applied.
 The dentist will use specialized dental instruments to loosen the tooth and lift it out of the socket.
 To preserve the jawbone, a dental bone graft might be used.
 Once the tooth is removed, the dentist will attach stitches to help the gums heal properly.
 Patients may resume normal activities such as eating and drinking solid food after the procedure.

-You may choose intravenous sedation if you have severe anxiety about your procedure or are scheduled for a lengthy procedure.
+You may choose intravenous jeddah dental clinic if you have severe anxiety about your procedure or are scheduled for a lengthy procedure.
 This medication is injected directly into your veins.
 It allows you to remain calm and relaxed throughout the procedure.
 Because general anesthesia can impair your concentration and memory, you should plan to have someone drive you home after your procedure.
 Drink no straws for two days after your procedure.
 For 24 hours, you should not brush your teeth or floss.
 Do not disturb the area of the extraction.
 Your dentist might also give you painkillers, or antibiotics.

 In either case, a local painkiller will be applied to the tooth and surrounding areas.
 The oral surgeon will then make smaller cuts in the gums to expose more of a tooth.
 This will allow the surgeon to cut the tooth into smaller pieces.
 The tooth will then be removed by a dentist.
 When it’s time for the extraction, the patient may need a second appointment.